 Only at night, when Nobbs escaped into his private bedroom and locked the door, did he have the time to count and record his tips down to the last halfpenny, then hide them under a floorboard.

-Life might have gone on forever thus, had the wall-painter Hubert Page (played by Janet McTeer) not been hired by the hotel, and had the painter not been allocated Nobbs’ room overnight.
+Life might have gone on forever thus, had the wall-painter Hubert Page (Janet McTeer) not been hired by the hotel, and had the painter not been allocated Nobbs’ room over night.
 Nobbs' secret was exposed for the first time ever, allowing Hubert Page to expose an even bigger secret – that he too was born a woman and was married to a real woman.
-Mrs Page (played by Bronagh Gallagher) turned out to be a very hospitable and friendly woman, who Mr Page really did love.
+Mrs Page (Bronagh Gallagher) turned out to be a very hospitable and friendly woman, who Mr Page really did love.

 So what was the difference between Nobbs and Page?
 Where Nobbs became a “man” out of fear, Page loved his new life choices.
 Faced with the same societal restrictions, Hubert Page had a relatively happy life and Nobbs did not.